PAX6: Species distribution

 Pax6 alterations result in similar phenotypic alterations of eye morphology and function across a wide range of species.

-PAX6 protein function is highly conserved across bilaterian species.
-For instance, mouse PAX6 can trigger eye development in Drosophila melanogaster.
-Additionally, mouse and human PAX6 have identical amino acid sequences.
+PAX6 protein function is surprisingly conserved across bilaterian species.
+For instance, mouse Pax6 can trigger eye development in Drosophila melanogaster, despite insects and vertebrates having very different eyes (compound vs. camera).
+As a result, Pax6 is hailed as the prototypical example of deep homology, where structures that appear very different turn out to use homologous processes for their growth and development.
+In the case of Pax6 controlling the development of different form of eyes in insects, vertebrates, and cephalopods, further evidence suggest a case of parallel evolution from a primitive ancestral setup.

-Genomic organisation of the PAX6 locus varies among species, including the number and distribution of exons, cis-regulatory elements, and transcription start sites, although most elements at the Vertebrata clade do line up with each other.
+Genomic organisation of the PAX6 locus varies among species, including the number and distribution of exons, cis-regulatory elements, and transcription start sites, although most elements at the Vertebrata subphylum do line up with each other.
 The first work on genomic organisation was performed in quail, but the picture of the mouse locus is the most complete to date.
 This consists of 3 confirmed promoters (P0, P1, Pα), 16 exons, and at least 6 enhancers.
 The 16 confirmed exons are numbered 0 through 13 with the additions of exon α located between exons 4 and 5, and the alternatively spliced exon 5a.
 Each promoter is associated with its own proximal exon (exon 0 for P0, exon 1 for P1) resulting in transcripts which are alternatively spliced in the 5' un-translated region.
 By convention, exon for orthologs from other species are named relative to the human/mouse numbering, as long as the organization is reasonably well-conserved.